-- Be careful not to overload washer.
+- .
+Be careful not to overload washer.
 Permanent Press clothes must have ample room to move freely.
-A Medium size Permanent Press load is the largest that should be washed. - Use more water than you would for a regular load.
-Use a 3/4 Full Water Level for a Small Load; a Full Water Level for a Medium Load. - Remove clothes promptly as soon as washer stops and hang immediately. - To minimize wrinkling, use Gentle/Slow Wash/Spin Speed.
+A Medium size Permanent Press load is the largest that should be washed. - •Remove clothes promptly as soon as washer stops and hang immediately.